CraryPrimitiveMan/awesome-with-star/awesome/CodyReichert_awesome-cl.md

 ----------

 * :star: [Parenscript](https://github.com/vsedach/Parenscript) - A translator from Common Lisp to Javascript.
 [3-clause BSD][15].
 See [Trident-mode](https://github.com/johnmastro/trident-mode.el), an Emacs mode that provides live interaction with the browser.[unlicence][5].
+  * [paren6](https://github.com/BnMcGn/paren6/) - a set of ES6 macros for Parenscript. :star:5
 * [parse-js](http://marijnhaverbeke.nl/parse-js/) - A package for parsing ECMAScript 3. [zlib][33].
 * [JSCL](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
-Lacks CLOS, format and loop. :star:575
+Lacks CLOS, format and loop. :star:579
 * [CL-JavaScript](http://marijnhaverbeke.nl/cl-javascript/) - A translator from Javascript to Common Lisp.
 Not available on Quicklisp.
 [Expat][14].
 * [Wuwei](https://github.com/mtravers/wuwei/) - A toolkit to build Ajax-based web pages.
 [MIT][200]. :star:70
 * [SmackJack](https://github.com/aarvid/SmackJack) - An Ajax Common Lisp Library using parenscript to generate javascript and hunchentoot (for now) as the web server.
 Also allows a server-side lisp function to call a client-side parenscript one.
 [MIT][200]. :star:14
 * [Panic](https://github.com/michaeljforster/panic), a Parenscript library for React.
 Not in Quicklisp.
 [MIT][200].
 Its [TodoMVC example](https://github.com/40ants/todomvc/blob/common-lisp-example/examples/common-lisp-react/src/app.lisp).
 * [remote-js](https://github.com/ceramic/remote-js) - send JavaScript from Common Lisp to a browser.
-[MIT][200]. :star:17
+[MIT][200]. :star:19

 See also
 [trident-mode](https://github.com/johnmastro/trident-mode.el), an Emacs